v923z/micropython-ulab/docs/manual/source/ulab.rst

 numpy:
 https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.flatten.htm

 ``.flatten`` returns the flattened array.
-The array can be flatten in ``C`` style (i.e., moving horizontally in the matrix), or in ``fortran`` style (i.e., moving vertically in the matrix).
-The ``C``-style flattening is the default, and it is also fast, because this is just verbatim copy of the contents.
+The array can be flattened in ``C`` style (i.e., moving horizontally in the matrix), or in ``fortran`` style (i.e., moving vertically in the matrix).
+The ``C``-style flattening is the default, and it is also fast, because this is just a verbatim copy of the contents.

 .. code::